raspberrypilearning/amazing-image-identifier/en/step_10.md

 #### Make changes to your repository
-Once you have made some changes to your project, you might want to update the version of it you're sharing in your repository.
-To change your repository, all you need to do is upload your files again, as part of a new commit.
+Once you have made some changes to your project, you might want to update the version of it in your repository.
+To change your repository, you need to upload your files again, as part of a new commit.

 --- collapse ---
 ---